hgdeoro/py-arduino/README.md

 * PRO: very easy to extend: it is very easy to create a new method in ArduinoProxy class (Python) and attach this method to a Arduino function.

+* PRO: testing utilities and the ability to see DEBUG messages facilitate the location of problems and subsequent solutions.

 * CONS: currently has problems working with interruptions, since characters may be lost if an interruption occurs while reading the serial with Serial.read().
 This can be fixed in next versions of Py-Arduino-Proxy.